Prior to your Arrival

 Each day between 5 & 6 pm, a cocktail hour is scheduled which includes a selection of house wines, beer on tap, and a selection of hard liquor.
 The cocktail hour is included in your rate if you’re over the age of 21.
-After the cocktail hour, there is a charge for any alcohol beverages.
+After the cocktail hour, only premium wines have a charge.
 A selection will also be made available during each evening at the evening entertainment programs, and any purchases will simply be added to your bill.
 If you would like to bring alcohol beverages, you may do so.
 A $1 cork fee is charged if you bring wine to dinner.
 State laws do not allow personal beverages to be brought to evening activities.
 The main lodge bar will be available at lunch, but if you will be taking advantage of any afternoon guided adventures, we ask that you keep it to 1 beverage during lunch.

 Do we need to reserve fly fishing trips ahead of time, or can we just sign up when we get there?

 If you know that you definitely want to participate in this trip, it is best to let us know in advance.
 We highly recommend contacting the ranch and finding out more information.
 Once scheduled you will be charge for the trip if canceled with less then 48 hours notice.
 What works best for families, or large groups, is to decide on the fly fishing trips after you have had a chance to review the ranch schedule.
 These trips can also be arranged prior or after your ranch vacation if you have extra time in the region.
 More information about the trips are also available on our website.

 Do we need to bring any equipment for the guided activities?